IBMSpectrumComputing/lsf-plugins/elim.reaper/README.md

 Those settings are LSF_EXCLUDED_UGROUPS wich needs to be set to a space delimited list of LSF user groups.
 Non LSF user groups will be ignored.
 The second parameter is the LSF_UGROUP_REFRESH, which instructs the elim.reaper how often it should recache the list off LSF users in those user groups.
 The default is 3600 seconds or once an hour.

 If you wish to see debug output from the elim, you may run it with the --debug option.
+Or add the following entry to the lsf.reaper file LSF_REAPER_DEBUG = true.

 ## Community Contribution Requirements